Dreaming381/Latios-Framework/Transforms/UnityTransforms/Unity Transforms Unsolved Problems.md

 How do we ensure children of exported bones end up with the right transforms during baking?
 Do we just hope that the GameObject hierarchy is sufficient?

-## Change Filters on WorldTransformReadOnlyAspect

-How do we get the change filter?
-Do we type-pun TypeHandle?
-Should we rewrite the aspect manually?
-Currently we are relying on extension methods for EntityQuery, but it would be nice to filter directly in a job.

 ## Writing to Exported Bones

 Exported bones may only have a LocalTransform and don’t have anything for